EHR Checklist: Three Critical Steps to Consider Before You Go Live

 - Implement modules gradually, starting with the basics, such as scheduling and billing.

 - Provide on-going training and support.
-Make sure staff knows where they can get answers to questions; whether through training guides, an office power user, or vendor customer support, such as toll-free support, online chat support, email, webinars, computer-based trainings, and personalized phone trainings.
+Make sure staff knows where they can get answers to questions; whether through training guides, an office power user, or vendor customer support, such as toll-free telephone support, online chat, email, webinars, computer-based training, and personalized phone training.